yarmyarch/Aop-in-js/README.md

  *
  * @param {Object} obj - Object that would be mocked.
  * @param {String} funcName - The name of the mocked function.
- * @param {Function} callback - Function that receives the proper params as input, while the arguments received
+ * @param {Function} advice - Function that receives the proper params as input, while the arguments received
  *   depends on strategy used.
  * @param {int} [strategy] - Optional, the strategy code.
  */
-AopUtil.after(obj, funcName, callback[, strategy]);
+AopUtil.after(obj, funcName, advice[, strategy]);

 /**
  * Clear all advices bind to target function.